kwanyun/AnyMoLe/README.md

-### Be aware current version still need some correction and clean-ups
+### Be aware current version still need some correction and clean-ups.
+If there are any suggestion for environment setting, let us know for future users

 ## :gear: Install Environment via Anaconda (Recommended)
     conda create -n anymole python==3.10.0